Modern History Playlist

 Prelims Strategy Tips

-Before the formation of INC in 1885, several regional and all-India political associations emerged that created political consciousness, demanded reforms, and prepared the ground for organized nationalism.
+Before the formation of the INC in 1885 , several regional and all-India political associations emerged that created political consciousness, demanded reforms, and prepared the ground for organized nationalism.

-Before the formation of INC in 1885, several regional and all-India political associations emerged that created political consciousness, demanded reforms, and prepared the ground for organized nationalism.
+Before the formation of the INC in 1885 , several regional and all-India political associations emerged that created political consciousness, demanded reforms, and prepared the ground for organized nationalism.

 | Region/State | Association/Party | Year | Leaders/Founders | Key Features |